Bob (Twin Peaks): Twin Peaks

 Bob is an interdimensional entity from the Black Lodge, a realm which exists on an alternate plane of reality.
 While "possessing" humans, he commits horrible crimes to elicit pain, fear, and suffering in those around him.
+In a series of promotional trading cards issued for Twin Peaks, his birth date is listed as "From the beginning of time", and his "accomplishments" are listed as "I have survived as long as man has been on earth."

 During his investigation of Laura Palmer's (Sheryl Lee) murder, FBI Special Agent Dale Cooper (Kyle MacLachlan) first learns of Bob's existence in a vision, in which he encounters another entity named Mike (Al Strobel).
 In this vision, Cooper learns that Bob was in life a serial killer who raped and murdered young women, with Mike as his accomplice.
 Mike eventually repented, removing his left arm in order to be rid of the tattoo that he shared with Bob.
 At the beginning of the second season, one of Bob's intended victims, Ronnette Pulaski (Phoebe Augustine), awakens from a coma induced by her torture at Bob's hands, at which time she identifies Bob as Laura's killer.
 Cooper and the Twin Peaks Sheriff department canvass the town with wanted posters of Bob.
 Leland Palmer (Ray Wise), Laura's father, identifies the man in the poster as "Robertson", and says that he lived near his grandfather and used to taunt Leland when he was a child.